keploy/typescript-sdk/README.md

 ```js
 require("typescript-sdk/dist/integrations/octokit/require")
 ```
-These statements should be at the top of your main file (server.js).
+This statement should be at the top of your main file (server.js).

 Note:- Import statements can't be used.
 Only CommonJs support is currently provided.
 ## Development Setup